gjtorikian/mathematical/README.md

 * SVG: This would be a great choice, but, unfortunately, there are some [security concerns](http://www.hgi.ruhr-uni-bochum.de/media/hgi/veroeffentlichungen/2011/10/19/svgSecurity-ccs11.pdf) [PDF] that make me nervous
 * PNG: This is the format which `blahtexml` is capable of outputting.
-Working with a binary format has the downside of requiring it to be *hosted* somewhere.
+Working with a binary image has the downside of requiring it to be *hosted* somewhere.

 After considering these choices, I thought that a base64 encoded image made the most sense.
 You get the benefit of browser compatibility without needing